mloosen27/https-github.com-d4rken-sdmaid-public./Frequently-Asked-Questions.md

 SD Maid consists of two apps, the free app and a paid app.
 The paid app is a plugin that enables extra features in the free app.
 The paid app can't be used alone, while the free app (sans pro features) can be used on its own.
 This is mainly for historical reasons as IAPs (In-App-Purchases) did not exist 5 years ago when SD Maid launched.
 While this will probably change at some point, it currently also has the advantage that there is no dependency on Google-Services to enable in-app-purchases.

 ### On how many devices can I use SD Maid?
+#### Via Google Play
 On as many devices as you like, if they all use the same Google account.
 If you are trying to install it to another device with the same account and it asks you to pay again, [see here](https://github.com/d4rken/sdmaid-public/wiki/Frequently-Asked-Questions#google-play-is-not-showing-the-purchase).

+#### Via apps.darken.eu
+There is currently a limit of 10 simultaneous devices.
+Once reached you have to remove older devices via the website.
+Exceptions are possible though, just send me a mail :wink:.

 ### Factory-Reset / Device-Change
 This is not an SD Maid issue, but still a popular question.
 Apps purchased through Google Play are tied to your Google account, not your device.
 If you use the same Google account on a new or factory reset device, you will have access to all previous purchases.

+### Unlocker update required
+When upgrading to SD Maid Pro by using the unlocker app, the two apps should both be kept updated.
+If the unlocker app is too old SD Maid will display the setup process and ask you to upgrade.
+There will be an upgrade button that takes you to the [Google Play entry for the unlocker](https://play.google.com/store/apps/details?id=eu.thedarken.sdm.unlocker).
+If you did not buy the unlocker app with the Google account you are currently signed into then Google Play does not offer you the option to upgrade and only shows buttons for `Open` and `Remove`.
+This usually happens by upgrading to a new device and or switching switching Google accounts.
+Find and log in with the right Google Account and the update option will appear.

 ### Google Play is not showing the purchase
 Apps are purchased per Google account, not per device.
 Switching devices doesn't mean you have to buy an app again.
 If Google Play is not showing your purchase, you are either not logged in with the account your purchased the application with or the Google Play app has not yet syncronized with your list of purchases.
 You can see your purchases [here](https://wallet.google.com/manage/#transactions:filter=ALL) or [here](https://play.google.com/apps).
 This is a Google Play issue and has no relation to SD Maid itself.